antonioramiro/LinkedIN-Analytics-to-Google-Spreadsheets/README.md

-# Digital Marketing Dashboard
+# LinkedIN Analytics to Google-Sheets

 This tool aims at **easing the analysis of a company's online marketing performance**.
-It was developed during a Summer Internship (2020) at [Value for Health CoLab](vohcolab.org) by [António Ramiro](https://antonioramiro.github.io/?utm_source=github&utm_medium=readme&utm_campaign=digital-marketing-tool), under the supervision of [Salomé Azevedo](https://pt.linkedin.com/in/salome-azevedo), Head of Digital Health at [Value for Health CoLab](vohcolab.org).
+It was developed during a Summer Internship (2020) at [Value for Health CoLab](vohcolab.org) by [António Ramiro](https://antonioramiro.github.io/?utm_source=github&utm_medium=readme&utm_campaign=LinkedIN-Analytics-to-Google-Sheets), under the supervision of [Salomé Azevedo](https://pt.linkedin.com/in/salome-azevedo), Head of Digital Health at [Value for Health CoLab](vohcolab.org).

-This project comprised the design and **creation of a proof of concept of a Digital Marketing Dashboard**, that allows the Communication Manager at VoH CoLab to have a quick overview over all of the organization's online marketing.
+The internship comprised the design and **creation of a proof of concept of a Digital Marketing Dashboard**, that allows the Communication Manager at VoH CoLab to have a quick overview over all of the organization's online marketing.
+This repository is the first step of the dashboard and encompasses the importation of data from Linked-IN's company analytics page to a Google Spreadsheet, that it can subsequently update, when provided more data.

 The ultimate goal would be to provide an **automated dashboard that integrates updated analytics from several sources**, whether it be social networks, such as Linked-IN and Twitter, or Google Analytics all in one place.

-As of September 2020, the tool is an **ongoing project** and is currently able to import excel spreadsheets, exported from Linked-IN's company analytics page, and update a Google Spreadsheet with said data - *comprehensive list of absent features at the end of this document*.
 The dashboard, where KPIs are computed, is not automatically created and is not included in this repository.

 Feel free to contact me via e-mail (antonio.ramiro@tecnico.pt) if you have any questions, doubts or suggestions.
 This project is subject to a MIT License (`LICENSE` file), so help yourself and fork it!